tina-junold/zf2-doctrine-sql-logger/README.md

 ZF2DoctrineSQLLogger
 ====================

-Logs Doctrine DBAL queries with a Zend Log.
+Logs Doctrine DBAL queries as plain SQL with a Zend\Log\Logger.

 Usage
 -----

+1. Add to require list in composer.json file (and of cause execute `composer.phar update`)

+        "tburschka/zf2-doctrine-sql-logger": "dev-master"

-1. Add to modules list in application.config.php
+2. Add to modules list in application.config.php

         'ZF2DoctrineSQLLogger'

-2. Create a new Zend\Log\Logger or use an existing one
+3. Create a new Zend\Log\Logger or use an existing one

         [...]
         'service_manager' => array(